wesbos/React-For-Beginners-Starter-Files/readme.md

 ## To Start

-1. cd into `catch-of-the-day` and follow along with the videos
+`cd` into `catch-of-the-day` and follow along with the videos

-The `stepped-solutions` Each folder contains the files for the beginning of each video should you need them.
+Each numbered folder in `stepped-solutions` contains the files for the beginning of each correspondingly numbered video, should you need them.
 So, if you need any code, pull the appropriate file into your `catch-of-the-day` folder.

 You are welcome to submit Pull Requests but I'd like to keep the code as similar as possible to the course content.